-For more information about visibility modes, see Workload Enforcement States [143] and Visibility Level [144] in this guide and "Set Group Enforcement" in Visualization Guide.
+For more information about visibility modes, see "Set Group Enforcement" in Visualization Guide.

 Limitations for Applying Selective Enforcement State

 - Selective enforcement state is directional.
 If you want to manage traffic between both ends of a connection, create both provider-centric and consumer-centric policy to apply to inbound and outbound connections. - Selective enforcement state only applies to managed workloads; it is not supported for NEN-controlled or other unmanaged workloads. - Virtual Services are enforced at the workload level.
 As a result, selective enforcement state does not affect virtual services directly; instead, selective enforcement state affects the workloads they are comprised of.